hvwaldow/ipython-workshop-setup/README.md

     account on the server (e.g. `/home/instructor`).

-A helper script to set up participants' personal laptops in a more automated fashion are in the works.
+A helper script to set up participants' personal laptops in a more automated fashion is in the works.

 Nomenclature